442-spring-2026/E/Specifications.md

 Completed activities contribute to reward points.

+If no activities have been added, a message is diaplayed:

+- "No activities in your daily plan"

 The remaining allowed screen time is also displayed on the side.

 ---

 ### Profile Page

 The Profile Page stores user information and preferences.

 It uses the same fields as the Onboarding Page, allowing users to update previously entered information.

 When the page loads, the following fields are displayed: